mozilla-mobile/firefox-ios/README.md

 Getting involved
 ----------------

-Want to contribute but don't know where to start?
-Here is a list of [issues that are contributor friendly](https://github.com/mozilla-mobile/firefox-ios/labels/Contributor%20OK)

 We encourage you to participate in this open source project.
-We love Pull Requests, Bug Reports, ideas, (security) code reviews or any kind of positive contribution.
-Please read the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).
+We love Pull Requests, Issue Reports, Feature Requests or any kind of positive contribution.
+Please read the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) and our [Firefox for iOS contributing guidelines](https://github.com/mozilla-mobile/firefox-ios/blob/main/CONTRIBUTING.md) first.

-- Chat: See [#fx-ios](https://chat.mozilla.org/#/room/#fx-ios:mozilla.org) for general discussion
+- Chat: See [#fx-ios](https://chat.mozilla.org/#/room/#fx-ios:mozilla.org) for general discussion, or open a [Github discussion](https://github.com/mozilla-mobile/firefox-ios/discussions).
 - Issues: [File a new issue](https://github.com/mozilla-mobile/firefox-ios/issues/new/choose) • [Existing bugs](https://github.com/mozilla-mobile/firefox-ios/issues)

-Want to contribute but don't know where to start?
-Be sure to check our [Contributing Guidelines](https://github.com/mozilla-mobile/firefox-ios/blob/main/CONTRIBUTING.md) first.
+Want to contribute on the codebase but don't know where to start?
 Here is a list of [issues that are contributor friendly](https://github.com/mozilla-mobile/firefox-ios/labels/Contributor%20OK).

 Building the code
 -----------------